 Maybe you remember my previous post about detection of copied assignments?
 Well, now I can say it succeeded.
 CJuicer is a flex script, generating a lexycal analyzer with a rudimentary parser of C code, it outputs a PostScript with the “logical tree” of loops, function calls and conditionals.
-Same trees, copied assignment (unless it is a very simple code… then almost everyone writes the same), without problems with changing names of variables.
+Same trees, copied assignment (unless it is simple code, then almost everyone writes the same), without problems with changing names of variables.
 Thus it could beat diff.

 After revising a lot of images (well, 34) I detected 5 copies, one literal (i.e. diff-detectable) but 2 were harder, as they had changed variable names, in an otherwise identical code.